Alireza-Mirzadeh/Job_Skills_Analysis/README.md

 ---

 ## Data Source
-This project uses the **Resume-Job-Description-Matching Dataset**, which was shared in the following repository:
+This project uses a dataset from **Resume-Job-Description-Matching**, which was shared in the following repository:

 [Dutt, B. (2018).
 Resume-Job-Description-Matching.
 GitHub.](https://github.com/binoydutt/Resume-Job-Description-Matching)